matthewgiles/NEA/README.md

 ## Disclaimers
 We were advised against using SQL so the database is constructed using Python objects.

 The GUI is constructed using tkinter - which isn't fun!
+The main file is GUI.py.